 Therefore, here are some tips for beginning.

 The choice completely depends on the type of product you are going to build and your business needs.
 If you build a mobile application for multiple platforms and want to launch it fast, a cross-platform development tool, such as PhoneGap/Cordova, might come in handy.
-Beside providing a quick time-to market, the solution allows you to implement the app logic once, then use it across multiple platforms.
+Besides providing a quick time-to-market, the solution allows you to implement the app logic once, then use it across multiple platforms.
 Maintaining and scaling such an application requires less time and effort compared to native solutions.